Semi-automatic pistol: Operation

 Semi-automatic pistols use one firing chamber that remains fixed in a constant linear position relative to the gun barrel.
-In contrast, although double-action revolvers can also be fired semi-automatically, their rounds are not fired from a single chamber, but rather are fired from each of the chambers that are rotated into linear alignment with the barrel's position in turn just prior for each shot fired.
+In contrast, although double-action revolvers can also be fired rapidly by simply pulling the trigger, their rounds are not fired from a single chamber, but rather are fired from each of the chambers that are rotated into linear alignment with the barrel's position in turn just prior for each shot fired.

 Typically, the first round is manually loaded into the chamber by pulling back and releasing the slide mechanism.
 After the trigger is pulled and the round is fired, the recoil operation of the handgun automatically extracts and ejects the shell casing and reloads the chamber.
 This mode of operation generally allows for faster reloading and storing a larger number of cartridges than a revolver.

-Some modern semi-automatic pistols are double-action only (DA or DAO); that is, once a round is chambered, each trigger pull cocks the hammer, striker, or firing pin, and additionally releases the same to fire a cartridge in one continuous motion.
+Some modern semi-automatic pistols are exclusively double-action (DA or DAO) trigger function; that is, once a round is chambered, each trigger pull cocks the hammer, striker, or firing pin, and additionally releases the same to fire a cartridge in one continuous motion.
 Each pull of the trigger on a DAO semi-automatic pistol requires the same amount of pressure.
-The Kel-Tec P-32 is an example of a DAO action.
+The Kel-Tec P-11 is an example of a DAO action.
 DAO semi-automatic pistols are most generally recommended only in the smaller, self-defense, concealable pistols, rather than in target or hunting pistols.

 A notable exception is the Glock range of pistols, which optimize preset triggers (similar to DAO), but the striker is partially cocked back as the slide closes.
 This allows for significantly shorter trigger pulls than DAO.
 The trigger spring can be replaced with a lighter one and paired with a low-strength sear connector resulting in lightened trigger pulls to improve a shooter's accuracy (like models G34 and G35).